 To the Shaolin stretching is not just about relaxing in a position, but demonstrating an even balance of contraction and relaxation whilst in the stretch.

-This is a concept that I teach in my full body flexibility program (soon to be released), and it continues to deepen as you experience it.
+This is a concept that I teach in my full body flexibility program, and it continues to deepen as you experience it.
 The objective is reminiscent of becoming bamboo – soft and flexible and strong all at the same time.